Military Tuition Assistance

 State Tuition Assistance

 Funded by the State of Texas, the State Tuition Assistance Program is an education benefit that provides money for college to eligible members of the Texas Military Department pursuing their educational and career goals.
-This benefit is available to active drilling members (not AGR) of any of the 3 following Texas components:
+This benefit is available to active drilling and AGR members of any of the 3 following Texas components:

 Visit the Texas Military Department website for additional information and to apply.